clerk/clerk-nextjs-demo-pages-router/README.md

 - Hooks for accessing user data and authentication state
 - Organizations for multi-tenant applications

-## Demo

-A hosted demo of this example is available at https://clerk-nextjs-demo-pages-router.clerkpreview.com/

 ## Deploy

 Easily deploy the template to Vercel with the button below.
 You will need to set the required environment variables in the Vercel dashboard.